California

 Formal Rulemaking

 CalRecycle opened the public comment period for SB 54 on March 8.
-CalRecycle held a public hearing on April 23, and written comments are due to CalRecycle by May 8, 2024.
+CalRecycle held a public hearing on April 23.
+CAA submitted comments on May 8, 2024.
+CalRecycle has until January 1, 2025, to promulgate the rules.
 Please refer to CalRecycle’s Plastic Pollution Prevention and Packaging Producer Responsibility Act Permanent Regulations page for additional details included proposed regulation text and related documents.

 Advisory Board